Bio

 Safe Control for High-Dimensional Systems

 Grid-based RL can synthesize safety filters via an optimal control formulation, but it quickly becomes intractable beyond ~6D.
-We take inspiration from deep RL and nonlinear control, posing this problem as training a neural function to satisfy control barrier function (CBF) conditions.
-We synthesize a safety filter for a 10D system with <2 hours of training, and it triggers orders of magnitude less often than model predictive control (MPC).
+We take inspiration from Q-learning and nonlinear control and introduce "neural control barrier functions", a neural safety filter parameterization that scales synthesis to systems with high state dimension.
+We learn a pendulum-balancing filter for a 10D quadrotor-pendulum in under 2 hours, and it intervenes orders of magnitude less often than an MPC-based safety filter.

 Our safety filter prevents the pendulum from falling while the nominal controller stabilizes the quadrotor (10D quadrotor–pendulum system).